X

 Diane Domanovics

-Institutions: Case Western Reserve University, Cleveland; University of South Florida, Tampa
+Institutions: University of Arkansas, Fayetteville; Case Western Reserve University, Cleveland; University of South Florida, Tampa